RichardHightower/json-parsers-benchmark/README.md

 ```

 Jackson wins.
 (Can't win them all.)
-For this small of a payload you might need to tweak the default buffer sizes.
+For this small of a payload you might need to tweak the default buffer sizes for Boon.

 ## InputStream sgml.json 705 bytes